 - Stay involved during the meeting. - Ask questions if you need to.
 If you don't understand what is being said, ask for clarification. - o Control your emotions.
 You may not agree with the other members of the IEP team, but try to work together to get what's best for your child.
 Focus your energy on solving problems. - Focus on what you want for your child (your interests) and not the specifics on how to get there (your position).
-The rest of the team may have some great ideas you haven't thought of. - Ask to take a break during the meeting if you need to talk with anyone who came with you, gather your thoughts, or calm down. - If you don't agree with the IEP, you don't have to sign it.
+The rest of the team may have some great ideas you haven't thought of. - Ask to take a break during the meeting if you need to talk with anyone who came with you, gather your thoughts, or calm down. - o If you don't agree with the IEP, you don't have to sign it.
 Services may begin in an IEP as indicated unless you request a due process hearing to "freeze" the process until the disagreement can be resolved.
 If you request a due process hearing, the previous IEP will still be in effect. - o Remember, you can request another IEP meeting at any time if a change is needed or if you have questions about your child's progress.
 Make your request in writing.

-Parent to Parent of Georgia 770-451-5484 or 800-229-2038 www.p2pga.org http://www.gadoe.org/ci exceptional.aspx
+Parent to Parent of Georgia

+770-451-5484 or 800-229-2038

-Georgia Department of Education, Division for Special Education Services and Supports 404-656-3963 or 800-311-3627 always happy to talk with you if you think your child might be getting off track from graduating.
-School staff will do the same with you if they notice a student is getting off track.
-Below are some things you can do to help.
+Georgia Department of Education, Division for Special Education Services and Supports 404-656-3963 or 800-311-3627